bufbuild/protovalidate/docs/custom-constraints.md

 ```

 The schema also defines various rules for scalar, complex, and well-known field
-types, which can be used to enforce specific constraints on each field type.
+types, which can be used to enforce specific rules on each field type.

 "Variables" are what the inputs to a CEL program are called.
 For any
 protovalidate field that incorporates CEL, the accessible variables for that
 field are defined is `this` and is always made available and refers to the
 current state of the data being validated by the CEL expression.

-## Message-level constraints
+## Message-level rules

-Message-level constraints provide a way to apply validation rules that depend on
+Message-level rules provide a way to apply validation rules that depend on
 the relationship between fields or specific combinations of field values within
 a message.
-These constraints use CEL expressions to define more complex
+These rules use CEL expressions to define more complex
 validation scenarios.

-Here's an example of a message-level constraint:
+Here's an example of a message-level rule:

 ```protobuf
 message Event {